The Common Core

-Common Core courses are selected online through the Student Information System (SIS).
-It is important to note that selecting a course online does not guarantee a place on the course as Common Core courses have a fixed quota.
+Common Core courses are selected online through the Student Information System (SIS) and places are allotted through a First-Come-First-Served enrollment method (get to your computers early!).
+It is important to note, however, that selecting a course online does not guarantee a place on the course, as Common Core courses have fixed quotas.

 Course Selection Period (Course approval method: First-Come-First-Served)